- Parents Home

-The doctor guides the catheter to the heart.
-A special dye helps the doctor see
+- The doctor guides the catheter to the heart.
+A special dye helps the doctor see the vessels clearly.

-Using the catheter, the doctor places a stent in the vessel that needs to be held
+- Using the catheter, the doctor places a stent in the vessel that needs to be held open.

 Can I Stay With My Child During the Cardiac Stent Procedure?